LukasBDHBW/Study_Llama_mini/README.md

   <img src="./Logo.png" alt="Dale Logo" width="200"/>
 </p>

-# Comparative Analysis of Retrained Llama 2 and Mini LLM Models
+# Comparative Analysis of Llama 7B base and finetuned model & efficient distilling of Llama 1.4B

 ## Overview
 This project focuses on the retraining and comparison of the Llama 2 model and a mini version of a Large Language Model (LLM) using data science educational data.
 Our goal is to analyze the effectiveness of these models in processing and understanding data science-related content.